 - Demanding that public schools only enroll as many students as their endowments can fully cover? (i.e. demanding less “accessibility,” more “selectivity,” and tuition-free college!)

 - Requiring chapters purchase their own insurance & agree to their own terms of insurance so that they may take the terms of their policies more seriously?

 - This may also remove politics from the determination to close a chapter.
 Who cares how important the alumni are or how big the chapter is – if their insurance costs too much, no one joins!

 - Focusing less on publicity stunts and retooling our standards/foundations/accreditations to focus purely on long-term viability

 - No longer encouraging fraternities to bid 100% of men who partake in rush (a one-off anti-hazing seminar is probably less effective than selectivity)

 - Regulating hazing, rather than banning it creating underground practices, to more proactively help steer chapters away from dangerous, belittling activities

 Instead of turning to legislators and speakers to solve our problems for us, we should get down into the weeds, accept reality, and commit acts of compassionate leadership ourselves.
 That means re-thinking our relationship with hazing and what is contributing to its cause.
 It’s difficult to keep suggesting that it is a lack of education when educating students hasn’t slowed the death rate.

 Until then: Ban all public education and demands for “accessibility,” they are killing students left and right.
 The statistics prove it.

-This post was updated for accuracy, only fraternity activities were suspended at Ohio State.
+Update 11/2017: This post was updated for accuracy, only fraternity activities were suspended at Ohio State.